mjmeli/mjmeli.github.io/projects/knowURshower.md

 ## Results
 Our product was received to much praise amongst the judges.
 Our team won the grand prize award for the best project at the Make-A-Thon.

 In addition, we were featured in NC State's newspaper, the Technician.
-The feature can be read online at the following link: [http://www.technicianonline.com/features/article_f431065a-e999-11e5-9a18-33a856d12662.html](http://www.technicianonline.com/features/article_f431065a-e999-11e5-9a18-33a856d12662.html)
+[Click here to read the feature!](http://www.technicianonline.com/features/article_f431065a-e999-11e5-9a18-33a856d12662.html)

 ## Credits
 This code was created as a collaboration between myself and Derek Whatley.
 The overall project was created by Derek Whatley, Brian Iezzi, Brian Murphy, and myself.